Pay your Utility Bill Online

 Enter the amount you wish to pay in the white box below (including a decimal point), then click the blue "Submit Payment" box.

 This link leads to a form on a secure site called PayTrace.
-Once on the the PayTrace site, please enter your account number in the box labeled "Reference/Invoice" (located in the Payment Amount section) to ensure proper credit.
+Once on the the PayTrace site, please enter your UTILITY ACCOUNT NUMBER in the box labeled "Reference/Invoice" (located in the Payment Amount section) to ensure proper credit.

-Click the link below for an archive of Council Meeting Minutes for this fiscal year (July 2012 through present)-links will be uppdated following each meeting date with the approved minutes from the previous meeting.
+Click the link below for an archive of Council Meeting Minutes for the fiscal years 2013-2014 and 2014-present-links will be updated following each meeting date with the approved minutes from the previous meeting.

 Council Meeting Minutes Archive